NickPerlich/Bettermo/user_stories.md

 8. Error in bookkeeping: the math that converts debt from A to B and from B to C into debt from A to C could be erroneous.
 9. Error in a transaction: if the app were to be linked to Paypal or a similar service, the app could remove the debt and then the payment fail.
 10. No debt forgiveness: there could be a mistaken debt or debt cleared with cash in person, but the app won't let it be cleared without a payment through it.
+11. Multiple Payment types: In order to keep track of what type of payment was used for each transaction, we should log the payment including a payment type.
+12. Spam Requests: as an average internet enjoyer, I spam the submit button on forms when they don't immediately react.
+To handle this, the application should be robust when confronted with repeated identical requests.